cozymantis/clothes-swap-salvton-comfyui-workflow/README.md

 - A model image (the person you want to put clothes on)
 - A garment product image (the clothes you want to put on the model)
+- Garment and model images should be close to 3:4 aspect ratio, and at least 768x1024 px.
 - (Optional) One or two portraits for face-swapping

 > [!IMPORTANT]